 “The new proctor building.”
 Lake County Independent (Libertyville), September 25, 1903.
 Microform.

-Photo courtesy of the Cook Memorial Public Library District and the Libertyville-Mundelein Historical Society.
+Photo courtesy of the Cook Memorial Public Library District, the Libertyville-Mundelein Historical Society, and the National Register of Historic Places.

 “Seek to find men charged in diamond theft.”
 Lake County Independent and Waukegan Weekly Sun (Libertyville), July 24, 1914, sec.
 2. Accessed November 9, 2017. http://vitacollections.ca/cmpldnewsindex/3136597/data?n=1.